cmrosenberg/graphviz2dtrace/README.md

 # graphviz2dtrace

-graphviz2dtrace creates monitoring scripts in the DTrace D scripting language from automata specifications written in graphviz dot notation.
+graphviz2dtrace creates monitoring scripts in the DTrace [D scripting language](http://dtrace.org/guide/chp-prog.html) from automata specifications written in [Graphviz](http://graphviz.org/) dot notation.
 It is best thought of as a backend to [LamaConv](https://www.isp.uni-luebeck.de/lamaconv).

 The fundamental idea is to give users a way of associating atomic